criteo/consul-templaterb/README.md

 * Supports all Ruby features (ex: base64, real JSON/XML generation...)
 * Information about bandwidth

-The executable supports semantics and command line flags and options similar to HashiCorp's Consul-template, so many flags you might use in consul-template will work in a similar way.
+The executable supports semantics and command-line flags and options similar to HashiCorp's Consul-template, so many flags you might use in consul-template will work in a similar way.
 It also supports the same environment variable `CONSUL_HTTP_ADDR` to find the Consul Agent to query and `CONSUL_HTTP_TOKEN` to